Join our mailing list to receive free email updates

 After the URL is submitted, you can observe its status in the "Current status" field.
 When the content is being downloaded the status is changed to "Download".
 This stage of the process might take a while due to traffic limits or low download speed.
 Investigation time = download time + scan time.

-HTML file may contain separated JavaScript code in several places and also it might contain "includes" from another JavaScript files.
+HTML file may contain separated JavaScript code in several places and also it might contain "includes" from other JavaScript files.
 What is done in the all-include.js file is a merge of all JavaScript sections and code found in external "include" into a single file.
-Sometimes, invocation of the vulnerability exploit is located in the HTML file and the body of exploit is located in external "include."
+Sometimes, the invocation of the vulnerability exploit is located in the HTML file and the body of the exploit is located in the external "include."

 In the majority of cases, this is due to the redundant spacing.
 Make sure you haven't added space before and/or after the URL string in the URL input box.